 The GMAT score will stay accurate for five years.
 If students have taken GMAT many times, GMAC will report all GMAT ratings over the last five years.

 What is a Good GMAT Score?

 When deciding the GMAT score target, it is often a smart practice to look at the mean or average GMAT score of the accepted applicants to the MBA programmes students are considering applying for.
 This is going to offer us a decent baseline.
 The performance Business Schools and MBA programs pay the most attention to the cumulative score scale of 200–800, with a mean value of 552.

 *aspirants that fall in the age group of 13 to 17 are also allowed to attempt the exam if they have written approval or consent provided by legal guardians or parents.

 - Basic understanding and fluency in English is a must for aspirants.

+We hope that you are now familiar with the GMAT syllabus and eligibility along with the GMAT score scale.
 To prepare for GMAT, read: How To Prepare For GMAT And Ace The Test!